Loading...

 Stay Hydrated

-Drink water before and during your meal to help with digestion and maintain proper hydration, which can impact blood sugar levels.
+Drink plenty of water before and during your meal, as proper hydration can help maintain balanced blood sugar levels.

 healthspan-mbl